wp-plugins/megamenu/readme.txt

 See http://www.megamenu.co.uk for more screenshots

 1. New menu changes
-2. Drag and Drop widget editor
+2. Drag and Drop widget editor for each menu item
 3. Front end: Mega Menu
 4. Front end: Flyout Menu
+5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==